Signatures of the spin Hall effect in hot and dense QCD matter

+Despite those developments, much less attention has been paid to the quantitative signature of another important mechanism for spin polarization generation, namely, polarization induced by the gradient of reduced baryon chemical potential $\nabla \mu_{B}/T$, i.e., \SHE .
+That is, for a spin carrier of momentum $\vp$ with baryon charge $q_{B}$, the induced spin polarization vector $\bm{P}$ is given by \footnote{Note that $\nabla\mu_B$-IP represents the contribution from the gradient of the reduced chemical potential $\mu_{B}/T$, and thus includes the term proportional to the temperature gradient multiplied by the baryon charge $q_B$.}

-Eq.~\eqref{SHE} shows that spin polarized by the SHE depends on momentum.
-Therefore one should look for the SHE signature in phase space distribution of polarization observables, i.e. the ``local" spin polarization, rather than in the global polarization.
-In fact, the recent model calculations confirm the SHE contribution to the global spin polarization is small in magnitude ~\cite{Ryu:2021lnx}.
+This phenomena has been predicted within the framework of relativistic quantum kinetic equations~\cite{Son:2012zy,Hidaka:2016yjf,Hidaka:2017auj,Hattori:2019ahi,Liu:2021uhn,Yi:2021ryh} and linear response theory~\cite{Liu:2020dxg,Liu:2021uhn}.
+Eq.~\eqref{SHE} shows that spin polarized by the \SHE~depends on momentum.
+Therefore one should look for the \SHE~signature in the phase space distribution of polarization observables, i.e. the ``local" spin polarization, rather than in the global polarization.

-In this letter, we present the first quantitative prediction of the SHE signals in differential spin polarization that can be tested experimentally at RHIC beam energy scan (BES) energies.
-Using the freeze-out profiles generated from MUSIC viscous hydrodynamics with AMPT initial conditions, we calculate the spin polarization of $\Lambda$ and $\overline{\Lambda}$ hyperons along the beam direction $\hat{z}$ and the out-plane direction $\hat{y}$ in Au+Au collisions with the beam energy in the range $\sqrt{s_{NN}} = 7.7$- $200$~GeV.
-We find that the SHE gives rise to significant separation for the differential polarization between $\Lambda$ and $\overline{\Lambda}$.
-The second harmonics of the net spin polarization can be utilized as unambiguous observables to search for the SHE.
+In this letter, we present the first quantitative prediction of the \SHE~signals in differential spin polarization that can be tested experimentally at RHIC beam energy scan (BES) energies.
+Using the freeze-out profiles generated from MUSIC viscous hydrodynamics with AMPT initial conditions, we calculate the spin polarization of $\Lambda$ and $\overline{\Lambda}$ hyperons along the beam direction $\hat{z}$ and the out-plane direction $\hat{y}$ in Au+Au collisions with the beam energy $\sqrt{s_{NN}} = 7.7-200$~GeV.
+Unlike the previous work~\cite{Liu:2020dxg} which only accounted for \SHE~alone within the blastwave model, we have included all first-order gradients effects in our studies.
+As we shall see later, such a comprehensive analysis is necessary to identify the signature of \SHE.
+In recent hydrodynamic calculations, the \SHE~contribution on global polarization is studied and the magnitude is found to be relatively small compared with the well-known thermal vorticity effect~\cite{Ryu:2021lnx}.
+While in this work, we demonstrate that the \SHE~gives rise to significant separation for the differential polarization between $\Lambda$ and $\overline{\Lambda}$.
+The second harmonics of the net spin polarization can be utilized as unambiguous observables to search for the \SHE.

+It is worth pointing out that if we replace $\nabla\mu_{B}/T$ with the electric field in Eq.~\eqref{SHE}, the resulting equation describes the spin Hall effect (SHE)~\cite{DYAKONOV1971459,sinova2014spin}.
+In this sense, \SHE~is an analogue of SHE which has been observed in semiconductors~\cite{doi:10.1126/science.1105514,PhysRevLett.94.047204}, metals~\cite{PhysRevLett.106.036601} and insulators~\cite{2007Science}; see Ref.~\cite{sinova2014spin} for a review.
+However, the materials mentioned above are at or below room temperature and are microscopically described by QED.
+In contrast, we consider the signature of \SHE~in hot and dense QCD matter where the spin carriers (quarks, gluons and/or hadrons) interact with each other through strong interaction in media at temperature above $10^{12}$~K. Those similarity and difference between SHE and \SHE~makes the detection of the latter of broader interest.

 \sect{Method} In field theory, the phase space density of spin polarization of a fermion/anti-fermion with mass $m$ and four-momentum $p^{\mu}$ is described by the corresponding axial Wigner function $\CA^{\mu}(x,p)$.
 To the first order in the gradient of hydrodynamic variables, i.e., temperature $T$, flow velocity $u^\m$, chemical potential $\m_B$, $\CA^{\mu}$ for a baryon-rich fluid is given by~\cite{Liu:2021uhn,Liu:2020dxg} (see also Refs.~\cite{Hidaka:2017auj,Yi:2021ryh}): \begin{widetext}